codeigniter4/CodeIgniter4/user_guide_src/source/helpers/url_helper.rst

 .. php:function:: url_to($controller[, ...$args])

     :param  string  $controller: Route name or Controller::method
-    :param  mixed   ...$args:    One or more parameters to be passed to the route.
+    :param  int|string ...$args:    One or more parameters to be passed to the route.
 The last parameter allows you to set the locale.
     :returns: Absolute URL
     :rtype: string